 If you are seeking to cross-register at another SUNY institution, you must complete the SUNY Cross-Registration process.
 Once submitted, an academic advisor, a financial aid advisor, the business office and the Registrar will review your request.
 If approved, the Host Campus will contact you about your course registration.

-If you are seeking to cross-register at a WNY Consortium institution, you must complete the WNY Consortium Form available in Registration & Records.
-You must submit this to the Registration & Records Office (A-105) who will determine if the course is required and whether an equivalent course is available at NCCC.
+If you are seeking to cross-register at a WNY Consortium institution, you must complete the WNY Consortium Form available in the Enrollment Center.
+You must submit this to the Enrollment Center (A-105) who will determine if the course is required and whether an equivalent course is available at NCCC.

 Once approved by NCCC, you must then bring your form to the Host Campus on the specific day(s) designated for students registering through the WNY Consortium (See the Cross Registration Calendar or contact the Office of the Registrar at the host institution).
 When you report to the Host Campus, they will use the form to create a record for you.
 If there is space remaining in the course you desire, you will be able to register for the course.

 At the end of the semester, the Host Campus will forward your transcript to NCCC.
 NCCC will then evaluate and add to your record any coursework accepted as transfer credit, which will NOT be included in the calculation of your GPA but will count in earned hours.